Learning Heterogeneous Agent Cooperation via Multiagent League Training: Experiments

 \subsection{Performance Evaluation of HLT.}

 To test the effectiveness of the proposed HLT model, we compare the proposed HLT method with FT-Qmix (Fine-Tuned Qmix) \cite{hu2021rethinking}.

-While individual observations alone suffice the requirements of HLT, FT-Qmix requires an extra state information vector during centralized training.
+While individual observations alone suffice the requirements of our HLT model, FT-Qmix requires an extra state information vector during the centralized training stage.
 Determining how the additional states are obtained, we use the '-D' suffix to represent a model trained in a Delicately designed state space, or no suffix to represent a model trained in an untuned state space (or not using state information at all).